Julian Börner: Sheffield Wednesday

 On 10 July 2019, Börner joined Championship club Sheffield Wednesday on a contract of undisclosed length following his departure from Arminia Bielefeld, and made his debut for the club on 3 August 2019, starting in the club's 3–1 away victory over Reading.
 He scored his first goal for the club on 18 October 2019 with a 19th-minute volley in a 1–1 draw with Cardiff City.
 He was nominated for the Championship Player of the Month award for October 2019, though the award was instead given to Aleksandar Mitrović of Fulham.
 Despite missing out on the award, Börner was praised by manager Garry Monk, who claimed that "how he has handled that transition [to English football] has been really impressive".
 Prior to the suspension of the campaign in March 2020 due to the COVID-19 pandemic, Börner had made 33 appearances and scored 1 goal, and made a further 7 appearances without scoring during the remainder of the 2019–20 season.

 Sheffield Wednesday were deducted 12 points for the 2020–21 season, though that was reduced to six points after an appeal.
 It took Börner until 24 October 2020 to make his first league appearance of the season, but he then held down a regular first team place due to injuries to the club's other centre-backs.
 He suffered a facial injury in the club's 2–0 defeat to Huddersfield Town on 8 December 2020, returning from injury for the club's 3–0 FA Cup defeat to Everton on 24 January 2021.
 He was sent off for the first time for Wednesday on 6 March 2021 in a 3–0 defeat to Reading for a foul on George Pușcaș in the penalty area, with Reading converting the resulting penalty to score the first goal of the match.
 He scored three goals in his final 8 matches of the season, including one on the final day against Derby County that looked to spare the club from relegation as they were relegated to League One after finishing 24th.
-On 7 June 2021, Bild has said that Börner would be joining 2.
+On 7 June 2021, Bild said that Börner would be joining 2.
 Bundesliga club, Hannover 96 on a free transfer, despite him still having a year of his Sheffield Wednesday contract remaining.
-On the 23 June 2021, Hannover 96 had announced that Borner had signed a contract with them, however Wednesday have not yet given him clearance in signing for them with reports that Wednesday now wanted a fee for the player.
+On 23 June 2021, Hannover 96 announced that Börner had signed a contract with them, however Wednesday had not yet given him clearance in signing for them with reports that Wednesday wanted a fee for the player.